Heathrow taxi pricing · honest guide

 What's a fair Heathrow taxi price?

-Below £1.30/mi for long distance, something is wrong — either the headline price has hidden surcharges on confirmation, or the driver loses money on the empty return and will cancel last-minute when a better job appears.
+If a quote for the same route is much higher than time × £65, something is wrong — either the headline price has hidden surcharges on confirmation, or you're paying for costs the driver shouldn't be passing on.
 See how every fare is built for the operator economics.

 Why do Heathrow taxi quotes vary so much?